 Breast cancer is an unfortunate and prevalent disease affecting hundreds of thousands of women a year.
 Of the surgical options, the most common surgical treatment offered to patients is a mastectomy or removal of the breast(s).
 What most women facing breast cancer and the potential of having a mastectomy or mastectomies are not aware of is that breast reconstruction is an option to help restore her sense of femininity and confidence.
 Breast reconstruction can be performed at the same time as breast cancer removal (immediate) or at a later time (delayed).
-Therefore, involvement of a plastic surgeon during the considerations of treatment is vital component of the breast cancer treatment and recovery process.
+Therefore, the involvement of a plastic surgeon during the considerations of treatment is a vital component of the breast cancer treatment and recovery process.

 Several different types of reconstruction may be considered, including reconstruction with implants, with your own tissues (autologous or flap-based), or with a combination of the two.